dimvar/writing/python-notes.md

 ### Misc

 Underscore can be used to get the result of the last expression in the repl.

-None is a value similar to JS's undefined.
-A return without an expression makes a func return None.
-Finishing the func body w/out a return is also the same as returning None.

 Python provides weak references.